spicyjpeg/ps1-bare-metal/README.md

 ## License

-Everything in this repository, including
-[Marco Paland's `printf()` library](https://github.com/mpaland/printf), is licensed under the MIT license.
+Everything in this repository, including the vendored copy of [Marco Paland's `printf()` library](https://github.com/mpaland/printf), is licensed under the MIT license.
 If you want to build a project or even your own tutorial series on top of my code, attribution would be highly appreciated but